loneeps/Wave-Executor/README.md

 # Wave Executor

-⭐ Welcome to wave executor ⭐

-🏈 This is a regular executor for roblox for free keyless! 🏈
+This is a custom special coded executor that bypasses roblox byfron.

-💀 Bypasses Roblox Byfron💀

-🔏 Attaching tutorial 🔏:
+# Instrcutions

 1) Open roblox from browser or microsoft store..
 2) Join a game (Any game)